al8ken/GraphSSeT/README.md

 Input Data:
-Input data are the matlab output files (.mat) from running SHMIP models in GlaDS Input data for series A and B models are in the folder InputData Input data for series C models are in the associated zenodo repository (doi: //////)
+Input data are the matlab output files (.mat) from running SHMIP models in GlaDS Input data for series A and B models are in the folder InputData Input data for series C models are in the associated zenodo repository (https://zenodo.org/doi/10.5281/zenodo.12570096)

 Model Scripts: